Mambo-Token/MamboLaunchPad/README.md

 No need for later crowdfunding for fund for dexes or cexes.
 No double spending.
 No waste of huge amounts of Kas just to create (mint) a token.
 Normally we still leave a part for public minting - but not at the best price compared to initial offers.
-As there are now Dex's on Kaspa with permissionless instant listing, first of them hibit.app,
+As there are now Dex's on Kaspa with permissionless instant listing, likw kspr.exchange , kaspafinance.io , zealousswap.com and Kaspa.com .
-and soon some real smart contract based Dex's on L2,
-we can now securely launch tokens with our approach directly on a dex, important is that a dex offers AMM and limit buy/sell orders.
-This allows for sophisticated fair launches at different price levels, creating an initial curve.
+As long as none of the DEX's have limit orders combined with AMM pools, we rely on native atomic limit order marketplaces like: https://kaspa.com to sell intial token at a determined price range, this will allow for sophisticated fair launches at different price levels, creating an initial curve.
+Once a Dex will have a mixed AMM/order book swap, things will get even smoother.
+It is crucial for soft decentralized trading to abandon the old scool AMM only swaps and get up2date with mixes pools.
+Zilall.com show it already in 2022 how it can be done, even on a Layer 1 smart contract chain.

 ### If you are interested in our help to make a reasonabe token launch, contact us:
 t.me/MamboToken  - demand the admin.
 Or on X.com/MamboCoins.